Tips for Visiting Hampton Court PalacePosted: 2011-02-17

 I've just retuned from a family day out at Hampton Court Palace, one of the most heavily visited historic attractions in the Greater London area.
 I thought it might be worthwhile passing along a few tips that might help make your trip easier and more enjoyable if you've been planning a visit.

 Like most of the Historic Royal Palaces (the others include Kensington Palace, Tower of London, the Banqueting House and Kew Palace) ticket prices at Hampton Court are on the high end.
-Our normal admission prices for a family of four would have been 42 pounds.
+Our normal admission prices for a family of four would have been £42.
 However, my other half discovered that by shopping at a ubiquitous grocery store (mentioning no names, but it starts with T and ends with O) we could accumulate 'points' which could be redeemed for vouchers entitling us to a discount.

-You can of course get to Hampton Court by public transport.
+You can, of course, get to Hampton Court by public transport.
 There is service via Southwest Trains from Waterloo station, or join the train at Wimbledon Underground Station.
 Buses 111, 216, 411, 461, R68, 513 serve Hampton Court, and there are regular tourist cruises along the river from Westminster, Richmond-upon-Thames, and Kingston-upon-Thames.

 However, if you are coming by car you have two parking choices.
 The most obvious is the parking area at the Palace itself, but this is small, and can be crowded.
 If you drive a few hundred yards past the Palace, west on Hampton Court Road (on the north bank of the Thames) you come to a larger paid parking area which is cheaper than the main parking lot.
 Its a very short walk from this parking lot to the palace, and you are more likely to find spaces.